-- 1. Intent.
+- Intent.
 Enhance pedestrian experience by clearly articulating the building base/podium from the tower portion of all buildings with materials and details that reinforce human scale and better define the streetscape as public realm. - 2.
-The maximum podium facade height for towers along access corridors shall be 55 feet. - At least 10 percent of the exterior area above a building podium shall contain a green roof. - 4.
-Parking structures.
+At least 10 percent of the exterior area above a building podium shall contain a green roof. - Parking structures.
 Portions of parking structures above grade shall meet the following requirements: - a.
 All above-grade floors of a parking structure shall be horizontal with a floor-to-ceiling height of at least 10 feet to accommodate future adaptive reuse of the space, except for ramps providing circulation between floors. - b.
-Where adjacent to an access corridor, the following requirements apply: - i.
-For the ground floor of the parking structure, a minimum of 20 feet, measured from the outer wall of the garage inward, shall be habitable for residential or commercial uses, except where vehicular entries into the garage or utility rooms are located.

-- ii.
-The exposed outer facades of all other above-grade floors of the parking structure shall: - (1) Provide windows, green walls, or other coverings of up to 50 percent transparency over openings in the facade; and - (2) Screen views of automobiles with sill heights and parapets no less than four (4) feet in height. - iii.
-The Director may approve an Administrative Departure pursuant to LUC 20.25R.010.D.4 from the requirements of subsection D.4.b.i of this section to allow the use of art, in conjunction with less glazing, as a garage treatment in lieu of the requirement to provide habitable space.
-As an additional administrative departure criteria, the applicant must demonstrates that the use of art to enhance the compatibility of parking garages and integrated structured parking provides an equal or better result than the requirement to provide habitable space. - c.
-For all other parking structures above grade, the following requirements apply: : - i.
-The exposed outer facades of all above-grade floors of the parking structure shall: - (1) When adjacent to publicly accessible open space required under LUC
+Where adjacent to an access corridor, the following requirements apply: - For the ground floor of the parking structure, a minimum of 20 feet, measured from the outer wall of the garage inward, shall be habitable for residential or commercial uses, except where vehicular entries into the garage or utility rooms are located. - ii.
+The exposed outer facades of all other above-grade floors of the parking structure shall: - (1) Provide windows, green walls, or other coverings of up to 50 percent transparency over openings in the facade; and - (2) Screen views of automobiles with sill heights and parapets no less than four feet in height. - iii.
+The Director may approve an Administrative Departure pursuant to LUC 20.25R.010.D.4 from the requirements of subsection D.3.b.i of this section to allow the use of art, in conjunction with less glazing, as a garage treatment in lieu of the requirement to provide habitable space.
+As an additional administrative departure criteria, the applicant must demonstrate that the use of art to enhance the compatibility of parking garages and integrated structured parking provides an equal or better result than the requirement to provide habitable space.

-20.25R.030.C, provide windows, green walls, or other coverings of up to 50 percent transparency over openings in the facade; and - (2) Screen views of automobiles with sill heights and parapets no less than four(4) feet in height;
+- c.
+For all other parking structures above grade, the following requirements apply: - The exposed outer facades of all above-grade floors of the parking structure shall: - (1) When adjacent to publicly accessible open space required under LUC 20.25R.030.C, provide windows, green walls, or other coverings of up to 50 percent transparency over openings in the facade; and - (2) Screen views of automobiles with sill heights and parapets no less than four (4) feet in height.